jcs-elpa/company-fuzzy/README.md

 ## Usage

-Enable for all buffers.
+You can enable it globally by adding this line to your config
 ```el
 (global-company-fuzzy-mode t)
 ```
-Or you can just enable in specific buffer you want.
+Or you can just enable it in any specific buffer/mode you want.
 ```el
 (company-fuzzy-mode t)
 ```

+Make sure you call either of these functions after all `company-backends` are set and config properly.
+Because this plugin will replace all backends to this minor mode specific backend (basically take all backends away, so this mode could combine all sources and do the fuzzy work).

 ## Contribution